nguyenhoangdouyen/Churn-Prediction-And-Segmentation-Ecommerce-Machine-Learning---Python/README.md

 Aftering checkeing for duplicate rows in the dataset and found that there were no duplicate entries.

-**📝 Explored Continuous Variables**

-Explored the distribution of continuous variables to better understand their uniqueness and spread.
-Most of the continuous variables had a limited number of unique values, but this is reasonable given the context of the dataset.

-**📝 Univariate Analysis**
-- Categorical variables like `PreferredLoginDevice`, `Gender`, `MaritalStatus`, and others were analyzed through count plots, which gave insights into the distribution of each category.

-- Continuous variables like `Tenure`, `SatisfactionScore`, `CashbackAmount`, and others were examined using boxplots.
-It was observed that the outliers in these columns

 ### **💡 Summary**

 - The dataset contained missing values in several columns.
 The missing values were **handled by replacing them with the mean**, which prepared the data for further analysis and modeling.
-- The dataset contains **outliers**, however, they are reasonable and **should be kept** because they represent **distinguishing characteristics for predicting churn**.
 - The dataset contains words with the **same meaning** but written differently.
 These should be **standardized into a single form**.

 **📝 Missing Value Handling**